golf-sarawut/nextjs-code-examples/app/bug1/readme.md

-# A React bug hunting challenge
+# A React bug fixing challenge

 1. Give any rating to Product B.
 2. Delete Product B.